Half-Life 2: Deathmatch: Development

+Half-Life 2: Deathmatch was started as a test while Half-Life 2 was being developed.
+Designer Adrian Finol wanted to know what it was like to use the gravity gun in a multiplayer setting, creating a build that showcased Half-Life 2 multiplayer.
+Scott Dalton created a map and the two played in the office, and Gabe Newell asked to be shown the product.
+Finol pushed for multiplayer so mod makers could access the tools to create their own levels.

 Upon the release and subsequent critical reception of Half-Life 2, reviewers expressed disappointment with the game's lack of multiplayer.
 Two weeks after the initial release of Half-Life 2, Valve revealed and released Half-Life 2: Deathmatch on Steam.
 Deathmatch was released simultaneously with the Source SDK as a means of promoting game modifications built upon the platform.

 Post-release, the game was supported with new maps from Valve as well as updates to the game and its engine.
 Valve's The Orange Box does not include Half-Life 2: Deathmatch, however, the game was upgraded to use the Orange Box version of the Source engine in September 2010.
 Valve announced a free promotional offer on January 10, 2008, which allowed NVIDIA graphics card users to download and play Half-Life 2: Deathmatch along with Portal: First Slice, Half-Life 2: Lost Coast, and Peggle Extreme.

 In September 2010, the game was released via Steam for OS X. A Linux version came more than two years later, in March 2013.